 Although it's not essential to have pre-entry experience, work experience with a broking house or insurance company can improve your chances.
 Many of the major insurance companies have work placement or summer internships programmes.
 Competition for places is strong and employers often ask for a predicted 2:1 or above.

-Smaller firms may offer work experience but you may need to approach them direct to find out about opportunities.
+Smaller firms may offer work experience but you may need to approach them directly to find out about opportunities.
 Work experience in a customer services role in the financial services sector and sales experience may also be useful.

 The majority of insurance brokers are employed by insurance broking firms.
 These range from small niche firms to large multinational insurance and financial advice companies.